 9. Base and Surfacing.
 All streets shall be improved with a concrete or bituminous surface.
 Pavement sections shall be in accordance with City standard detail plates.
 Except in the case of model homes, as may be approved by the City, no building permit shall be issued for any lot or parcel in a subdivision prior to the installation of the base course of bituminous.
 The wear course of bituminous shall be placed following the construction season or, if so designated by the City Council, up to two (2) years from the date of final plat approval.
 Exceptions to this provision may be granted by the City Council at their discretion as part of a development contract.
 This requirement may, for plats outside of the Urban Service Area, be modified or held in abeyance, or gravel-based, oiled or dust palliative treated streets may be substituted if recommended by both the Planning and Zoning Commission and the City Engineer, and approved by a four-fifths (⅘) majority of the Council.
 All roads to be constructed will be constructed per specifications by the City Engineer.

 10. Concrete Curb and Gutter.
-All curb shall be concrete with integral gutter and shall be of the type in accordance with the City's Private Development Standards.
+All streets within the Urban Service Area shall utilize concrete curb with integral gutter and shall be of the type in accordance with the City's Private Development Standards.

 11. Grading.
 The full width of the right-of-way of all streets and alleys dedicated in the plat shall be graded to the lines and cross sections as shown on the grading plan submitted to and approved by the City Engineer.
 Exceptions to the width of grading may be granted where topography or tree cover warrant.